LearnersGuild/curriculum-app/modules/Party-Like-Its-ES2017/README.md

 ## Skills

-- Can setup an app to use ES2017 in node
+- Can setup a Node app to use ES2017 in Node
-- Can setup an app to use ES2017 in the browser
+- Can setup a Node app to compile ES2017 for the browser
-- Can setup webpack
+- Can setup a Node app to use webpack to compile code for the browser

 ## Search Terms